gestylinaga/surfVim/README.md

 It contains a collection of remaps/keybinds, configs, and plugins to provide a complete and comfortable IDE experience.
 All conveniently bundled together for EZ deployment.

+Powered by [💤 lazy.nvim](https://github.com/folke/lazy.nvim) as a plugin manager.

 made by: **gesteratops**